shankararul/dbt_eda_tools/README.md

 </p>

 # dbt_eda_tools
-## A medley of macros that could be handy for your data expoloration in DBT.
+## A medley of macros that could be handy for your data exploration in DBT.

 ✅ Get Missing Dates
 `Finds all the missing dates in a model for the specified dimensions and filters according to the time granularity expected`